MAQ030/Goat-Discord-Bot/README.md

    - Enable the "PRESENCE INTENT" and "SERVER MEMBERS INTENT" under the "Privileged Gateway Intents" section

 ### 4. Adjust File References:
-   - Ensure that your main Python file is named `goat_bot.py` and contains the bot logic.
+   - The file `discord_bot.py` contains the core functionality of the Discord bot.
+It interacts with Discord servers, handles messages, and processes commands related to querying GOAT's database.
-   - If your bot logic is split into multiple files, ensure they are correctly imported and referenced in `discord_bot.py`.
+   - The file `message_handling.py` is for handling messages received by the bot, including searching for products on the GOAT website and formatting responses with embeds.

 ### 5. Run the Bot:
    - Run your bot script by executing `discord_bot.py`.
    - Your bot should now be online and responding to commands prefixed with `!goat`.